 Simply fold colored construction paper and allow your students to write a special message and decorate the card.
 As a class, you can go on a school tour and deliver the cards to the various faculty and staff members.
 This is sure to brighten everyone’s day!

 #7: Write Letters to Future Students

-Now that your students have officially made it through the school year, they may have some advice for future students entering their grade level.
-Your students can write letters to next year’s students, telling them what they’ll love and can expect the next year.
+Now that your students have officially made it through the school year, they may have some advice for future students entering kindergarten.
+Your students can write letters to next year’s students, telling them what they’ll love and can expect from the school year.
 They can give them advice and write an encouraging message.

 Your students will feel so much pride knowing that they’ve accomplished so much as they tell the future students about what they’ll learn and do.

 You can pass out these letters during the first week of school or even mail it to future students over the summer to welcome them!